GG-001 • Justin's Guitars

 Maton Court Jester (Custom Shop)

-This is a Custom Shop guitar, it does have a twin that was on ebay Australia not so long ago.
+This is a Custom Shop guitar, it does have a twin but there were only two made, both by Andy Allen who is THE man at Maton.
 Smaller bodied and better for fingerstyle guitar, a lot more definition for that type of playing, a lot less powerful that The Messiah.
 It sounds great, but not as rich as the Messiah or the Michael Fix, but looks totally awesome and I toured with it for a long time so it carries a lot of fond memories.
-It needs a repair where I accidentally knocked it and cracked the wood and it needs a set up too, so for now, she's living in her case...

 Maton Michael Fix Model

 I got this after knocking the Court Jester and wanting a guitar to take with me on tour, take home and take to parties and stuff... something that sounded great but was "standard" and wouldn't devastate me if something happened to her.
 But it's becoming close family now because I play it a lot and the sound is really opening up.
 I think these instruments take some time to reach their full potential cos it certainly sounds better now than it did for the first 6 months!

 I use this small sized guitar mostly for Nashville Tuning, and sometimes for parties or traveling.
 Sounds awesome, a tight sounding midrange, but somehow very open too, bright and sparkly.
 I like it a lot.
 It's not a toy guitar at all like some of the other small body guitars which are generally hard to play and sound very average.
 This plays and sounds amazing imho!

 Always wanted a 12 String guitar and so finally took the plunge.
 So much fun to play, kinda tricky, but it really sounds great.
 Still needs some breaking in I guess, the sound is quite 'tight' but I like it a lot.
 I leave this guitar tunes down a tone which is pretty common for 12 Strings, makes them a lot more playable than n standard tuning.